Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/00-intro-and-getting-started.md

 ```sh
 $ pwd
 ```
+### !callout-info

+## What's the `$` mean?

+This $ represents the command line prompt, and should not be typed in.
+This is a common style choice in command line tutorials and code examples, so we should get comfortable seeing it!

+### !end-callout

 `pwd` is short for "Present Working Directory".
 It's a handy command to tell you which folder you are in.